weefbellington/screenplay/README.md

 (alternatively to a static object on the Application class, you can use a dependency injection library such as [Dagger](http://square.github.io/dagger/))

 In the onCreate() method of your main Activity, create your `ScreenplayDispatcher` object and bind it to your container view.
-All scenes will be inflated into the container view:
+All Stages will be inflated into the container view:

 ```java
 public class MainActivity extends Activity {